Vanilla: Grading

 A simplified, alternative grading system has been proposed for classifying vanilla fruits suitable for use in cooking:

 Under this scheme, vanilla extract is normally made from Grade B fruits.

 Production

-In 2020, world production of vanilla was 7,614 tonnes, led by Madagascar with 39.1% of the total, and Indonesia with 30.3% (table).
-Due to drought, cyclones, and poor farming practices in Madagascar, there are concerns about the global supply and costs of vanilla in 2017 and 2018.
-The intensity of criminal enterprises against Madagascar farmers is high, elevating the worldwide cost of using Madagascar vanilla in consumer products.
+In 2023, world production of raw vanilla was 7,433 tonnes, led by Madagascar with 42% of the total and Indonesia with 25% (table).

 Uses

 The four main commercial preparations of natural vanilla are: